forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * "My position is that expressing its will in a referendum is no annexation.
 Western powers fail to document that Russia was in charge of an annexation of Crimea."
 * "Summa summarum: lawfully elected members of VR escaped coup d’etat in Kyiv.
 MPs was in its full right to defend its position and to hit back on “destructive” political groups — i.a.
 “Svoboda”, “Batkivshina” and “Udar” [38] — several of which threatend democratic rule in case by moving from separatist appeals in direct violation of current Ukrainian constitution [50]."

-> Cites a couple of statements by the Crimean Verkhovna Rada which indicate strong disagreement of the Crimean Verkhovna Rada with the events leading to the [2014 revolution](#events-around-the-2014-revolution).
-This already before the February revolution, which is when the Crimea police and not Russian troupes held power in Crimea.
-Regarding the legal aspects it argues pro unilateral secession, which is further elaborated in a [second part](#oerebech-2021-part-2).
+> * Cites statements by the Crimean Verkhovna Rada [which indicate strong disagreement] with the events around [2014 revolution and its effects on Crimea](#situation-in-crimea).
+> * Regarding the legal aspects it argues pro unilateral secession, which is further elaborated in a [second part](#oerebech-2021-part-2).

 ##### Oerebech 2021 Part 2
 Peter, Örebech., INTERNATIONAL LAW AND CRIMEAN SECESSION FROM UKRAINE (part 2)